-In Re: Fuel and Purchased Power) DOCKET NO. 910001-EI Cost Recovery Clause and Generating ORDER NO. 24333 Performance Incentive Factor.
-ISSUED: 4-8-91
+In Re: Fuel and Purchased Power ) DOCKET NO. 910001-EI Cost Recovery Clause and Generating ) ORDER NO. 24980 Performance Incentive Factor.
+ISSUED: 8/27/91 )

-ORDER ON TAMPA ELECTRIC COMPANY'S REQUEST FOR CONFIDENTIAL TREATMENT OF PORTIONS OF ITS JANUARY 1991 FORMS 423
+ORDER ON TAMPA ELECTRIC COMPANY'S REQUEST FOR CONFIDENTIAL TREATMENT OF PORTIONS OF ITS JUNE 1991 FORMS 423

-Tampa Electric Company (TECO) has requested specified confidential treatment of its FPSC forms 423-1(a), 423-2, 423-2(a), 423-2(b), and 423-2(c) for the month of January, 1991.
+Tampa Electric Company (TECO) has requested specified confidential treatment of its FPSC forms 423-1(a), 423-2, 423-2(a), and 423-2(b) for the month of June, 1991.

-DATE FORM DOCUMENT NO. January, 1991 423-1(a), 423-2, 423-2(a), 423-2(b), 423-2(c) 2637-91
+DATE FORM DOCUMENT NO. June, 1991 423-1(a), 423-2, 423-2(a), 423-2(b) 8319-91

-TECO argues, pursuant to Section 366.093(3)(d), Florida Statutes, that lines 1-3 of column H, Invoice Price, on Form 423-1(a) contain contractual information which, if made public, would impair the efforts of TECO to contract for goods or services on favorable terms.
+TECO argues, pursuant to Section 366.093(3)(d), Florida Statutes, that lines 1-9 of column H, Invoice Price, on Form 423-1(a) contain contractual information which, if made public, would impair the efforts of TECO to contract for goods or services on favorable terms.
 The information indicates the price which TECO has paid for No. 2 fuel oil per barrel for specific shipments from specific suppliers.
 If disclosed, this information would allow suppliers to compare an individual supplier's price with the market for that date of delivery and thereby determine the contract pricing formula between TECO and that supplier.
 Disclosure of the Invoice Price would allow suppliers to determine the contract price formula of their competitors.
 Knowledge of each other's prices would give suppliers information with which to actually control the pricing in No. 2 oil by either all quoting a particular price or adhering to a price offered by a major supplier.
 This could reduce or eliminate any opportunity for a major buyer, like TECO, to use its market presence to gain price concessions from any individual The result of such disclosure, TECO argues, is reasonably likely to be increased No. 2 fuel oil prices and increased electric rates.

-TECO argues that lines 1-3 of columns I, Invoice Amount; J, Discount; K, Net Amount; L, Net Price; M, Quality Adjustment; N, Effective Purchase Price; and O, Transport to Terminal, on Form 423-1(a) are entitled to confidential treatment because the contract information therein are algebraic functions of column H, Invoice Price.
-The publication of these columns together or independently, therefore, TECO argues, could allow a supplier to
+TECO argues that lines 1-9 of columns I, Invoice Amount; J, Discount; K, Net Amount; L, Net Price; M, Quality Adjustment; N, Effective Purchase Price; and O, Transport to Terminal, on Form 423-1(a) are entitled to confidential treatment because the contract information therein are algebraic functions of column H, Invoice Price.
+The publication of these columns together or independently, therefore, TECO argues, could allow a supplier to derive the Invoice Price of No. 2 oil paid by TECO.
+As to lines